qualisys/qualisys_drone_sdk/README.md

 ### [crazyflie_interactive.py](crazyflie_interactive.py)

 This script demonstrates real-time interactive control of a Crazyflie, coupling the drone's flight to the position of another object.

+In addition to the drone, it requires a rigid body

+Press `Esc` to stop the program and attempt to calmly land the drone.

 ### [crazyflie_dual.py](crazyflie_dual.py)